Table of Contents

 The next thing I suggest is that you learn about those signs and think about which you most identify with.
 Often, a rising sign is relatively obvious.
 If you’re not sure, a professional astrologer can help you identify your rising sign in this situation.
 (I’m happy to discuss these questions in my consultations—choose a 90-minute session so we have time to explore the options.)
 Since the signs adjoining one another in the zodiac are generally quite different (think Pisces vs. Aries, for example), it’s often easy to discern the appropriate sign.
 There are occasionally complicating factors, but frequently this works quite well.

-If you’d like to do some research yourself, I suggest checking out Linda Goodman’s Sun Signs (nonaffiliate link) and Love Signs (affiliate link; thanks for helping to support this site!).
+If you’d like to do some research yourself, I suggest checking out Linda Goodman’s Sun Signs (nonaffiliate link) and Love Signs (affiliate link; thanks for helping to support this site).
 Her fun, witty, insightful takes on the Sun signs also apply to rising and Moon signs.
 Many times you’ll instantly know what you most identify with when reading her descriptions.
 Her writing, while I don’t believe it’s yet out of copyright, is somehow all over the Internet, so you can also simply Google “Linda Goodman” plus the Sun sign you’re interested in.
 I recommend getting her books if you can, though.
-While they can be a little (well, sometimes very) retro, they’re a fantastic introduction to astrology and a great reference book to have on your shelf.
+While they can be a little (sometimes very) retro, they’re always charming and insightful, along with being a fantastic introduction to astrology and great reference books to have on your shelf.

 What if I've tried everything I can think of, but still can't figure out my birth time?